traggerET/Lang_Asm_Proc/README.md

 Now Processor starts execute your program.
 Language->Assembler->Processor
 All are happy:)
-PS.
+As an example i wrote small Factorial program which reads number from input and prints the answer in file PS.
 There is tree expression also which is illustrated with help of graphviz.
 The proplem is that it doesnot recognise symbols like '<', '>' and some others so it can look strange in nodes where such symbols are present